 provide robust justification that the Shutdown Zones should be amended to sufficiently protect marine mammals.

-The consent holder must ensure that, unless otherwise agreed to by Bay of Plenty Regional Council, pile driving shall only occur during daylight hours.
+The consent holder must ensure that, unless otherwise agreed to by Bay of Plenty Regional Council, pile driving must only occur during daylight hours.

 All vessel operations associated with the activities authorised by this consent must comply with the Marine Mammal Protection Regulations 1992 at all times.